xinwenfu/VChat_TRUN/README.md

 The following sections cover the process that should (Or may) be followed when preforming this exploitation on the VChat application.
 It should be noted, that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumption primarily that we have access to the binary that may not be realistic in cases where you exploit remote servers; however the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

 ### PreExploitation
-1. **Windows**: Setup Vchat
+1. **Windows**: Setup Vchat.
    1. Compile VChat and it's dependencies if they has not already been compiled.
-This is done with mingw
+This is done with mingw.
-      1. Create the essfunc object File
+      1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file
 		$ gcc.exe -c essfunc.c